- What Is Opium?

 Opium interferes with a person’s nerve receptors.
 Prolonged use changes the way those receptors respond to stimuli.
 The receptors develop the means to resist the effects of the drug, requiring the user to take larger doses to achieve the same results.
 When the user stops taking the drug, the receptors must change again to respond.
 These internal changes in the central nervous system can cause a person to become sick when he or she stops taking the drug.

 Withdrawal symptoms, if they develop, can last approximately seven days.
-If you want to stop using opium or know someone who needs help, call our national referral helpline at 1-800-928-9139 to discuss options with our treatment advisors, or fill out a contact form.
+If you want to stop using opium or know someone who needs help, call our national helpline at 1-888-287-0471 Who Answers? to discuss options with our treatment advisors, or fill out a contact form.
 Our help is free and confidential.

 Potential withdrawal symptoms: